 What does bed bug eggs look like?
 (Images)

-What do bed bug eggs look like?
+What do bed bug eggs look and smell like?
 They are off-white or semi-transparent in color and measure about 2.5 mm or 0.1 inches in length (quite tiny!).
 In fact, you might confuse them for a pinhead, un-cooked white rice (grain) or a grain of salt.

 The eggs have a sticky surface that makes them to stick together in a cluster.
 Further, the oval-shaped eggs have have round ends that are elongated.
 When they’re over 5 days old, they’ll have an evident dark mark that makes them look like an eye.